 - The Role of Observation, Documentation, & Assessment

 This series begins by looking closely at incorporating cultural practices in caregiving, which includes creating partnerships with parents.
 Building on children’s needs and interests, participants will discuss planning developmentally appropriate curriculum for preschool-age children.
 Best practice in using observation, documentation and assessment tools is covered, along with ways to provide positive guidance and help young children build conflict resolution skills.
 Contacts their Regional ECE office to participate.

 Preschool - Entry Level

 - Social Interactions and Learning Environments

 This series is designed for entry level preschool caregivers.
 How to foster the growth and development of children through appropriate learning environments and positive relationships provides the foundation for this series.
 The importance of promoting and teaching health and safety practices will be discussed.
 Participants will also explore ways to create a climate that promotes positive behaviors and specific guidance techniques to use with this age group.
-This series is offered in the months of April, September and November.
+Contacts their Regional ECE office to participate.

 Preschool - Social Emotional Foundations for Learning

 - Importance of Relationships